osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

 order because the order of the edges in a roundabout dictate the directionality.

 Using the [`connectedEdges()`](https://github.com/osmlab/atlas/blob/dev/src/main/java/org/openstreetmap/atlas/geography/atlas/items/Edge.java#L55)
-function, we can recursively loop through each Edge's connected Edges until each have been either marked as flagged, or added to our roundAboutEdges Set.
+function, we loop through each Edge's connected Edges until each have been either marked as flagged, or added to our roundAboutEdges Set.

 ```java
     private List<Edge> getAllRoundaboutEdges(final Edge edge)